Smartphones are now the key point for contactless shopping. And Self-Scanning is one of the most common use cases.

 Valora use ID verification for sign-in

-ID Scanning and Age Verification are not typically part of a Scan and Go application.
+ID Scanning and Age Verification are not typically part of a mobile self-scanning application.
 But it can be used to add extra functionality.
 For example, fast and easy sign-ups.

 A good example of this is Valora, a European convenience chain with over 2,700 outlets.
 In 2019, it launched Valora Avec, a 24/7 small-format fully automated store.

-To shop, customers download the Valora Avec Scan and Go app and sign-up by scanning an ID document with their phone.
+To shop, customers download the Valora Avec self-scanning app and sign-up by scanning an ID document with their phone.
 They then use the app to enter the store and purchase food.
 The entire process is done through the app.

 Personalized shopping is the way to go with Self-Scanning

 Many shoppers are happy to be marketed to, as long as the offer is relevant.
-There are many opportunities for Scan and Go personalization features and other additions.
+There are many opportunities for mobile self-scanning personalization features and other additions.

 It can also help in a variety of ways no matter whether they are financial, customer-focused, or both.
 Offering contactless shopping can make a huge difference to your business and is safer for shoppers.